A quote from Vesper Lynd in Casino Royale‘s train scene defines the expectations for this outfit:

 By this I would assume the filmmakers are trying to pass off Bond’s Brioni suit as a bespoke Savile Row suit, but the cut of Brioni is distinctly Roman and not British.
 The shoulders are too square and too built up, giving the impression of a new-money-rich executive rather than an old-money, public school educated man.

-James Bond also does not wear his suit with disdain.
+James Bond also does not wear his suit with disdain, at least not in the films before Casino Royale.
 Bond has always had a strong interest in the clothes he wears and does not dress a certain way merely because he thinks he is supposed to.
 That line in the film suggest he only wears a suit because he thinks that what men are to wear and would rather not wear a suit.
 The three piece suit in the final scene of Casino Royale shows that he has changed his opinions of suits and now enjoys wearing suits.
 It would be unusual, however, for a 38-year-old man to change is tastes in clothes so dramatically.
 Ian Fleming would not have expected Bond’s love for Vesper to change his tastes in clothes, which is something ingrained in one’s ways more typically at half of Bond’s age here.
 No man in his late 30s would decide only then that he likes wearing suits.

 The shirt from Brioni is a white-on-white twill stripe with a fine blue or grey pinstripe centred on each white stripe.
 The scale of the shirt’s stripes conflicts with the similar scale of the suit’s stripes; patterns worn together should always be different in size so they don’t compete.
 The tie has a burgundy ground with a neat pattern of, what appears to be, yellow dots with a white pin-dot in the centre.